ccrolo/Cristina-Romero-api-test/README.md

 ## COMMENTS

-To create the tables, I chose to use the Bootstrap library because the ReactDataGrid library gave me problems.
+To create the tables, I chose to use the Bootstrap library.

 What I found more complicated was to understand the API and to know what information I was looking for and how I could get it.